mitxael/euris-test/README.md

     •	And MS SQL Server

 FUNCTIONAL ANALYSIS

 The web application is aimed to manage a List of products, providing the following features:

-    1. A page for CRUD operations on Product Lists, including the addition/removal of products.
+    1. A page for CRUD operations on Product Lists, including the addition/removal of products
-    2. A page for CRUD operations on Products, to be linked to Product Lists.
+    2. A page for CRUD operations on Products, to be linked to Product Lists

 CLASS STRUCTURE

 The classes used in this applciation are:

     <Product>

         •	Code – alfanumeric value that identifies the product